This is our next tutorial. Today we are going to see Typecasting in C programming language. Let’s begin.

 value = 1.400000

-Converting an expression of a given type into another type is known as typecasting. typecasting is more use in c language programming.
+Converting an expression of a given type into another type is known as typecasting. typecasting is more used in C language programming.

-Here, It is best practice to convert lower data type to higher data type to avoid data loss.
+Here, It is best practice to convert the lower data type to the higher data type to avoid data loss.

-Data will be truncated when the higher data type is converted to lower.
-For example, if float is converted to int, data which is present after decimal point will be lost.
+Data will be truncated when the higher data type is converted to the lower.
+For example, if the float is converted to int, data that is present after the decimal point will be lost.

 There are two types of type casting in c language.